 The benefits of developing muscle memory in touch typing and martial arts

-In touch typing, developing muscle memory enables you to focus on the content of what you are typing rather than the act of typing itself.
-It enables you to type quickly and efficiently, freeing up mental energy for other tasks.
-To put it less formally, your goal is to have more agile fingers.
+Developing muscle memory in both touch typing and martial arts brings numerous benefits beyond the physical skills themselves.
+Both activities require mental focus, concentration, and discipline, which muscle memory helps to cultivate.
+In touch typing, muscle memory allows you to focus on the content of what you're typing rather than the act of typing itself.
+This enables faster, more efficient work, freeing mental energy for other tasks, much like the fluid motions required in karate.
+To put it less formally, your goal is to have more agile fingers, trained to react without thought.

 Training place